 RAIC Insights: Peak Planning is More than Cyber Week

-Following the launch of our 2021 Peak Planning guide, members of the Rakuten Advertising International Collective (RAIC) met earlier this month to discuss how to strategically use affiliate marketing to drive success during major retail events.
+Following the launch of our 2021 Peak Planning guide, members of the Rakuten Advertising International Collective (RAIC) met earlier this month to discuss how the strategic use of the affiliate channel is driving success during major retail events.

-As we head into the 2021 peak shopping season, brands and publishers should be looking to strategically optimise the affiliate channel.
+It’s a well-known fact that the 2020 peak period was an unprecedented one, and as we head into the 2021 season, brands and publishers should be looking to strategically optimise the affiliate channel.
 Yasin Pehlivan at Webgears stated in our recent RAIC meeting, “Everyone has high expectations this year because there was uncertainty around how consumers would purchase in 2020, yet the affiliate channel saw great performance.
 Consumers are continuing to spend, meaning brands and publishers need to monitor trends closely.”

 One trend that will be prevalent in 2021 for those countries that do not have lockdown restrictions in place is O2O.
 Speaking specifically on the US market, Courtney Baumbach from RetailMeNot highlighted that “while COVID-19 has trained many consumers to shop online, we’re getting requests from retailers who want help driving consumers back in stores.
 We’re keeping an eye on the Delta variant, but based on current trends, there is still a big in-store focus, which also includes ‘Buy Online, Pick Up In-Store’ campaigns.”

-An O2O approach will work for those regions where consumers are returning to the high street.
+An O2O approach will work for those regions that have consumers returning to the high-street.
 In contrast, the situation will be different for others, such as Australia (currently, their largest cities are in lockdown).
 And for some consumers, there will still be hesitancy to return to bustling shopping centres.

 Peak planning goes beyond Cyber Week

 As a result of consumers shopping early, publishers run their own events and have adapted opportunities to leverage the new buying cycle.
-For example, Australian cash back publisher ShopBack is launching an ‘umbrella’ campaign that gives brands exposure opportunities and packages running from October 2021 through to January 2022, ensuring they have a presence throughout the entire period.
+For example, Australian cashback publisher ShopBack is launching an ‘umbrella’ campaign that gives brands exposure opportunities and packages running from October through to January 2022, ensuring they have a presence throughout the entire period.

 When it comes to leveraging consumers desire to shop early, RAIC members were unanimous – this is a period for brands to utilise a full-funnel approach.
 Build brand awareness through search and discovery strategies in the early months, so that come November and December, consumers are familiar with your brand and primed to purchase.